 Gambling has a gravity that pulls in criminal organizations.
 For the Italian mafia, you have Atlantic City and Las Vegas.
 For the Dixie Mafia, you have Biloxi.

 As the group is not formal, neither is their home turf.
 In the decades following the 1960s, the Dixie Mafia had a presence across the Southern states and beyond.
-However, there is an argument, and a strong one at that, that Biloxi was the pseudo-capital of the Dixie Mafia empire.
+However, there is a convincing argument that Biloxi is the pseudo-capital of the Dixie Mafia empire.
 There you had “The Strip”–a beach road running along acres of hotels, casinos, and strip clubs, areas of refuge for gangsters and career criminals.

-Apart from Biloxi, the Dixie Mafia’s network was ever-growing throughout the South and eventually reached the prison systems.
-Most of the activity during their peak–between the 1960s and the 1990s–took place in small towns, with a limited law enforcement presence.
+Apart from Biloxi, the Dixie Mafia’s network grew throughout the South and eventually reached the prison systems.
+Most of the activity during their peak–between the 1960s and the 1990s–took place in small towns.
+Locales with a limited law enforcement presence.